jvillenap/CMS-Secured-by-Blockchain/3-smartcontract/README.md

 <img width="1001" height="605" src="./images/4-nft-2-17.png"/>
 </p>

-3. We can set which user is allowed to mint tokens, in this case ***mint a token*** means create a new expedient to hold a new set of documents, so you can decide which of the three existing users (cmsleg001, cmsfin001, or cmsrsk001) can execute this actions, and for those users execute the request ***Step-2: AddRole*** from the Postman colletion:
+3. We can set which user is allowed to mint tokens, in this case ***mint a token*** means create a new folder to hold a new set of documents, so you can decide which of the three existing users (cmsleg001, cmsfin001, or cmsrsk001) can execute this actions, and for those users execute the request ***Step-2: AddRole*** from the Postman colletion:
   - Sample Request Payload

 ```JSON